 How to get a Bail Bond

-Most surety companies (including us, Surety Solutions) do not write Bail Bonds because of the underwriting problems associated with them.
+Most surety companies (including us, Surety Solutions, A Gallagher Company) do not write Bail Bonds because of the underwriting problems associated with them.
 Bail Bonds are among the most hazardous of bonds to write.

 Some states prohibit Bail Bondsman (Illinois, Kentucky, Oregon, and Wisconsin).
 These states still have Bail Bonds, but the 10% payment of the bond goes to the court and not a bondsman.